-Dr Emily Shuckburgh is a climate scientist based at the British Antarctic Survey.
-There she leads the Open Oceans research group, which is focused on understanding the role of the polar oceans in the global climate system.
+Dr Emily Shuckburgh became Director of Research at University of Cambridge in April 2019.
+She is a climate scientist and leads the Open Oceans research group at the British Antarctic Survey, which is focused on understanding the role of the polar oceans in the global climate system.
 Her personal research concerns investigating the dynamics of the atmosphere, oceans and climate using theoretical approaches, observational studies and numerical modelling.

 She holds a number of positions at the University of Cambridge.
 She is a fellow of Darwin College, a member of the Faculty of Mathematics, and an associate of the Cambridge Centre for Climate Change Mitigation Research.
 In addition she is a member of Faculty for many programmes of the Cambridge Programme for Sustainability Leadership, which is dedicated to working with leaders from business, government and civil society on the critical global challenges of the 21st century such as climate change, water scarcity and food security.